Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 Jones is now classified as one of four W2 employees at his company, all of whom have access to conventional health care options.
 The brokerage also ensures that its human resources company is available to consult with its agents about the plans that would be best for them.

-However, Jones also said that while he would like to offer actual conventional plans, that’s just not financially possible for a small brokerage like his, which has 26 agents.
+However, Jones also said that while he would like to offer actual conventional plans, that’s just not financially possible for a small brokerage like his, which has just over two dozen agents.
 He’d like to see that change in the future.

 “In a perfect world, if we could offer it for all our agents we would,” he said.
 “But the way the business model works, it’s not feasible.”